brianamarie/JSwithEric/README.markdown

 Order:

-Javascript Primitives
+Javascript Primitives<br>
 Bonus: Skip Down to AboutArrays for the JS Koans on Arrays.
-Only do this if all concepts are very unfamiliar.
+Only do this if all concepts are very unfamiliar.<br>
-IntroFunctions
+IntroFunctions<br>
-LearningAboutHigherOrderFunctions
+LearningAboutHigherOrderFunctions<br>
-WritingHigherOrderFunctions
+WritingHigherOrderFunctions<br>

 ## Running the Koans
 Simply navigate to the Javascript Koans folder using a file browser, and